bluntspoon/bluntspoon.github.io/lists.md

 ## [Places](/lists/places)

-### List of exciting places I have visited over the years
+### List of exciting places I have visited over the years.